jpclark6/little-shop/README.md

 ```
 Open a new tab in your favorite browser.
 (Preferably your favorite browser is Google Chrome)

 Navigate to `localhost:3000`.
-The app should load to the page.
+The application will load to the page.
 Enjoy!

-## Running the Test Suite
+## Running The Test Suite

 Note: Before running RSpec, ensure you're in the project root directory (`little_shop`).